seankim658/codeprompts/README.md

 The templates use a simple templating language called [Handlebars](https://handlebarsjs.com/guide/).
 For this project, the Handlebars templates are used to generate markdown.

-The pre-defined templates can be downloaded from the project releases TODO.
+The pre-defined templates can be downloaded from the project [releases](https://github.com/seankim658/codeprompts/releases).
+Download the `templates.zip`.

 Currently, the included pre-defined templates are: